Does the Geminga, Monogem and PSR J0622+3749 $\gamma$-ray halos imply slow diffusion around pulsars?: Introduction

 The CR transport is characterized by three regimes depending on the time $t$ after the injection: ballistic (for $t<< \tau_c$), diffusive (for $t > \tau_c$) and a transition between the two, that we call quasi-ballistic.
 The transition is governed by the energy-dependent mean free path $\lambda_c(E)$, which, for relativistic particles, is linked to the energy-dependent (as inferred both from theory and from the Galactic CR transport phenomenology \citep{Strong-2007ARNPS..57..285S, Reinert:2017aga, Genolini:2019ewc}) isotropic diffusion coefficient through $D(E) = \lambda_c(E)\, c/3$ (see e.g.~\cite{Strong-2007ARNPS..57..285S, Subedi-2017ApJ...837..140S}).
 The time and spatial scales for the isotropization are given by $\lambda_c(E)$ and $\tau_c = \lambda_c/c$ respectively (see e.g~\cite{Aloisio-2009, Prosekin-2015, Mertsch-2020Ap&SS.365..135M}).
 In the case of a continuous source, such as pulsars, this also results in the fact that the CR spatial distribution at a distance from the source smaller than $\lambda_c$, is dominated by particles injected within the last $\tau_c$ \citep{Prosekin-2015}.
 Particles emitted at an instant earlier than $ \tau_c$, with respect to the current time, have been isotropized and thus can be treated in the diffusive approximation, while particles injected within the last $\tau_c$ should be treated in the quasi-ballistic regime.

 The $\gamma$ rays detected by HAWC at energies $5-50$ TeV are mostly produced through ICS predominantly by $e^{\pm}$ of energy between $20-200$ TeV (see Fig.~2 of \cite{DiMauro:2020jbz}).
 Assuming that at these energies the standard diffusion coefficient is $D \gtrsim 10^{29}-10^{30} \, \rm cm^2/s$ \citep{Strong-2007ARNPS..57..285S, Reinert:2017aga, Genolini:2019ewc}, we find that $\lambda_c \gtrsim 3-30 \,\rm pc$.
-Given that the spatial extension measured for the $\gamma$-ray halo around Geminga is $\sim 10$~pc \citep{Abeysekara:2017science}, the correct treatment of the transition from ballistic to diffusive propagation is critical for the interpretation of $\gamma-$ray data.
+Given that the spatial extension measured for the $\gamma$-ray halo around Geminga and Monogem is $\sim 10$~pc \citep{Abeysekara:2017science}, the correct treatment of the transition from ballistic to diffusive propagation is critical for the interpretation of $\gamma-$ray data.
+This is probably the case also for the Fermi-LAT data analysed by \cite{DiMauro:2019yvh}.
+Indeed, such data refer to $e^{\pm}$ of energy $E\sim 100-1000$ GeV, which correspond to $\lambda_c \gtrsim 3-10$ pc.
+However, here we focus on multi-TeV energies and we postpone the analysis of Fermi-LAT data to a future work.

 In this paper, we assume isotropic diffusion, which typically can be applied, as a good approximation, to different astrophysical environments (see e.g.~\cite{Strong-2007ARNPS..57..285S, Yan-Lazarian-2008ApJ...673..942Y, Subedi-2017ApJ...837..140S} for a discussion).
 In particular, this approximation has been much used in the modelling of CR propagation around pulsars \citep{Abeysekara:2017science, Hooper:2017gtd, Tang:2018wyr,Fang:2018qco,DiMauro:2019yvh,DiMauro:2019hwn, Giacinti-2019nbu}.
 Note, however, that the applicability of this approach often depends on poorly constrained parameters such as the coherence length of the background magnetic field and its level of turbulence~\citep{Casse-2002PhRvD..65b3002C, Nava-2013MNRAS.429.1643N, Subedi-2017ApJ...837..140S, Lopez-Coto-Giacinti:2017pbk, Giacinti-2019ICRC...36..685G}, and ultimately on the unknown time and space dependent configurations of the field lines in the source region (see e.g~\cite{Nava-2013MNRAS.429.1643N, Shukurov-2017ApJ...839L..16S, Mertsch-2020Ap&SS.365..135M} and references therein).
 A detailed treatment of such issues is beyond the scope of the present work.